ZcashFoundation/zebra/book/src/dev/rfcs/0003-state-updates.md

 If the parent block is not committed, add the block to an internal queue for future processing.

 Otherwise, attempt to perform contextual validation checks and the commit the given block to the state.
 The exact list of contextual validation checks will be specified in a later RFC.
 If contextual validation checks succeed, the new block is added to one of the in-memory chains.
-If the resulting chain is longer than 100 blocks, the oldest block is now past the reorg limit, so it is removed from the in-memory chain and committed to sled as described below.
+If the resulting chain is longer than 100 blocks, the oldest block is now past the reorg limit, so we remove it from all in-memory chains and commit it to sled as described below in `CommitFinalizedBlock`.

 Finally, process any queued children of the newly committed block the same way.

-### `Request::CommitFinalizedBlock`
+### `Request::CommitFinalizedBlock(Arc<Block>)`
 [request-commit-finalized-block]: #request-finalized-block

 Commits a finalized block to the sled state, skipping contextual validation.